 Non-official Tour Operators are not insured or bonded, and are not allowed by law to conduct business with people who live outside Spain!
 It will only be a small fine for them but it could ruin an entire day for you.

 Some websites are run by people who are certified and licensed tour guides.
 Others are operated by taxi drivers or chauffeurs who may even show their SP license on their website (this is a taxi-type license).
 This is equivalent to an Airline proudly showing the license of one of their pilots while not having the proper permits to operate an airline, having no insurance for cases of emergency, and not holding a bond in case they go out of business and you have already paid.
 Would you book your next flight with them?

-The best way to ensure you are booking with a genuine Tour Operator is to inquire with ASTA (the American Society of Travel Agents) which is the main body supervising travel companies worldwide.
+The best way to ensure you are booking with a genuine Tour Operator is to inquire with ASTA (the American Society of Travel Advisors) which is the main body supervising travel companies worldwide.